GStreamer/gstreamer/sdk-installing-for-android-development.md

 -   The latest version of the [Android SDK]
 -   The latest version of the [Android NDK]
--   The GStreamer SDK for Android is targeted at API version 9 (Android 2.3.1, Gingerbread) or higher.
+-   GStreamer for Android is targeted at API version 9 (Android 2.3.1, Gingerbread) or higher.
 Use the SDK Manager tool to make sure you have at least one Android SDK platform installed with API version 9 or higher.